In Depth Baby Product Reviews Led by a Pediatrician

 Quality

-There's no doubt that backpacks take a beating.
-Let's face it, it would be wonderful if a bag could make it to the end of the school year, but this is a far-reaching goal for most kids' backpacks, in our experience.
+Backpacks take a beating.
+Let's face it, it would be wonderful if a bag could make it to the end of the school year, but this is a far-reaching goal for most kids' backpacks.
 However, selecting a high-quality product up front gives you the best chance of achieving this goal.
-Therefore, we investigated the quality of each option, including fabric, padding, clasps, and zippers.

 We consider the High Sierra Loop Backpack the king of quality in the competition.
-It has heavy-duty fabric, great padding, and zippers that we believe will last.
+It has heavy-duty fabric, great padding, and zippers that feel like they will last.
 Runner-up contenders include the VASCHY Preschool Backpack, J World New York Sunrise Rolling Backpack, and the Skip Hop Little Kid Backpack.

 Alternatively, the backpack with the most flimsy and lightweight fabric is the Everest Basic Backpack.
-The material makes us question its durability, but it also lacks padding down the pack's backside.
-Since it is one of the most inexpensive packs in our review, this is likely why the quality falls short.
+The material makes us question its durability, and it lacks padding down the back.

 Important: Although you might be tempted to save money by purchasing a larger backpack your child can grow into, selecting one that fits them now is critical.
-This plan helps them avoid discomfort and potential injury from a poor fit or heavy pack.
+This helps them avoid discomfort and injury from a poor fit or heavy pack.
+Besides, their tastes will change from year to year and what was once cool in first grade can be totally embarrassing by the fifth grade.

 Conclusion

-A backpack can be an essential piece of kid gear from the first day of school to bouncing around from one activity to another.
+A backpack can be an essential piece of kid gear from the first day of school to sleepovers with friends.
 Selecting a durable and reliable backpack can make life easier for you and your child.
 We feel confident you'll find a kids' backpack in our selection that best fits your goals and your child's needs.